heaganhenry/mern-fitness-app/README.md

 Backend server running on Node and Express.

 To-Do:
-- Allow the user to edit workouts
+- Allow user to edit entries
 - Allow users to track meals
-- Display workouts and meals based on the day
+- Display data for the selected the date